replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 This creates a release for version `0.6.0` of your SlackerNews appliance on the vendor portal.
 To make it available to your customers, you need to publish it to a release channel.
-Release channels are used by the Replicated Platform to assure customers get access to the release you intend for them to get.
+Release channels are used by the Replicated Platform to ensure customers get access to the release you intend for them to get.
 The [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-with-replicated) lab explains them in more detail.